-WARNING: For your own safety, do NOT connect an igniter until you are sure of what you are doing!
+WARNING: For your safety, do NOT connect igniters until you are sure of what you are doing!

 To power these outputs with a separate battery, you'll need to connect your igniters to the + of your battery (instead of the common terminal) and pool the - of your two batteries.